 The Data Science Investigator Programme targets principal investigators at three different career stages – Emerging, Ascending and Distinguished.

-The purpose of the ‘Data Science Emerging Investigator’ grant is to support excellent and independent Associate Professors with ambitious projects within data science, which:
+The purpose of the ‘Data Science Distinguished Investigator’ grant is to support outstanding professors who have demonstrated the ability to execute and lead research at the highest international level, with ambitious projects within data science that:

 - lead to new or improved core data science algorithms, methods and technologies,